Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Introduction

 \section{Introduction}

 Entanglement is the essential source of a quantum advantage in quantum-enhanced sensing \cite{Giovannetti2011} and quantum illumination \cite{Lloyd2008,Tan2008,Barzanjeh2015}.
 In optics, we can generate two-mode entangled states with mean photon number of $7.4$ for each mode under the current technology \cite{Vahlbruch2016}.
 Although optical entanglement was demonstrated in a long-distance quantum communication over clear sky \cite{Ursin2007,Yin2020}, it is very challenging to distribute entanglement in free space due to its heavy scattering.
 To overcome the issue, it is natural to consider microwave regime which has lower attenuation than optical regime in the atmosphere.
-For example, $10$ GHz microwave signal has very low attenuation, and is used in radar system to detect a remote target.
+For example, $10$ GHz microwave signal that has very low attenuation, is used in radar system to detect a remote target.
 However, the microwave is in a low energy level so that thermal occupancy is a dominant issue.

-To compensate both frequency regimes, we take both advantages of optical and microwave regimes, by taking optic-microwave bi-directional conversion.
+To compensate both frequency regimes, we take both advantages of optical and microwave regimes, by performing optic-microwave bi-directional conversion.
 First, we prepare an optical entangled photon that is composed of signal and idler modes.
 Second, we convert the optical photon of the signal mode into microwave one.
 Third, we send the microwave photon into a target in the atmosphere while we keep the optical photon of the idler mode ideally.
 At this moment, we focus on how much entanglement the optic-microwave two-mode state contains.
-A frequency conversion of electromagnetic fields requires nonlinear interaction, which has been implemented in ferroelectric crystal \cite{Tsang2010,Tsang2011,Rueda2016,Rueda2019}, magnon \cite{Hisatomi2016, Ihn2020}, a rare-earth-doped crystal \cite{OBrien2014,Everts2019}, and an electro-optomechanical system \cite{Andrews2014,Higginbotham2018}.
+A frequency conversion of electromagnetic fields requires nonlinear interaction, which has been studied theoretically \cite{Vitali2007,Tsang2010,Tsang2011,OBrien2014,Everts2019}, and implemented experimentally in ferroelectric crystal \cite{Rueda2016,Rueda2019}, magnon \cite{Hisatomi2016, Ihn2020}, and an electro-optomechanical system \cite{Andrews2014,Higginbotham2018}.
 Up to now, the highest conversion efficiency was achieved with the electro-optomechanical system that consists of a microwave cavity(MC), an optical cavity(OC), and a mechanical resonator(MR).
-The MR is coupled with the OC and the MC simultaneously and mediates a coherent conversion between them \cite{Barzanjeh2011}.
+The MR that is coupled with the OC and the MC simultaneously, mediates a coherent conversion between them \cite{Barzanjeh2011}.